UnfinishedStuff/AS7262_Pi/README.md

 Sets the current provided to the white LED, MUST be passed a value of 0, 1, 2 or 3.
 More current is brighter, note that the LED doesn't actually turn on until `enable_main_led()` is used.
 Defaults to 12.5 mA (mode 0).

 0 = 12.5 mA

 1 = 25 mA

 2 = 50 mA

 3 = 100 mA

 * **enable_indicator_led()**

-Turns on the blue indicator LED on the breakout board.
+Turns on the breakout's blue indicator LED.
 The brightness is controlled by `set_indicator_current()`.
 The LED is off by default.

 * **disable_indicator_led()**

-Turns the indicator LED off.
+Turns the breakout's indicator LED off.

 * **set_indicator_current(current_level)**